lzsiga/pldate/README.md

       print                      # print the current value as %Y%m%d printf FMT                 # formatted print (use %Y,%y,%m,%d,%w,%j and %I for internal number)
+                                 # if the last command is a print/printf, the program doesn't
+                                 # automatically print the actual value, only a line-feed

     Complete examples:
       Next Saturday: